QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-ATRS, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.14, -0.07, -0.04, -0.10, -0.16, fails this criterion, as earnings dipped.
-This is unacceptable to the methodology.
+ATRS, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.07, -0.04, -0.10, -0.16, -0.27, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]